glslify/glslify/README.md

 You can use [glslify-babel](https://github.com/stackgl/glslify-babel) as a Babel plugin.
 This allows you to use all ES6 features with glslify, including `import` statements and tagged template strings.
 Check out [the repository](https://github.com/stackgl/glslify-babel) to learn more.

+#### :bulb: A Note on Babel Import/Export

+If you are using Babel presets to transpile ES6 import/export to CommonJS `require()` statements, you may run into issues with glslify.
+This is because Babel mangles the output into source code that isn't easy to statically analyze.
+One solution is to directly map `glslify` to CommonJS statements, using [babel-plugin-import-to-require](https://github.com/mattdesl/babel-plugin-import-to-require) in your `.babelrc`.

 ## Usage